angular/angular/aio/content/guide/structural-directives.md

 As with other directives, you apply a structural directive to a _host element_.
 The directive then does whatever it's supposed to do with that host element and its descendents.

-Structural directives are easy to recognize.
-An asterisk (*) precedes the directive attribute name as in this example.
+Structural directives are easy to recognize because an asterisk (*) precedes the directive attribute name as in this example.

 <code-example path="structural-directives/src/app/app.component.html" linenums="false" title="src/app/app.component.html (ngif)" region="ngif">